 I am thinking about cancelling a few credit cards that have a zero balance that I don't use but have a great payment history with.
 How will this decision on my part affect my credit scores?

 At the other end of the spectrum are people with serious credit problems who already have poor credit scores.
-If you are having problems managing the debt you have, why keep an open account sitting there that tempts you to dig yourself deeper into debt?
-Consider closing the account so you no longer have that temptation.
+If you are having trouble managing the debt you have and these open accounts represent temptation, it may be in your best interest to close them.
+Why keep an open account sitting there that tempts you to dig yourself deeper into debt?

 Those who are on the borderline in credit score terms have a little bit more difficult choice.
 Marginal credit scores often indicate a person is close to their limit in terms of the debt they can manage.